-171 Hum.
+&lt;sup>171 Hum.
 Rts.
 Council, Report of the Independent International Fact-Finding Mission on Myanmar, U.N.
 Doc.
 A/HRC/39/64, at 4 (Sept.
 2018) (emphasis added).

-Rakhine state in northern Myanmar was historically comprised of two main groups: the Rakhine Buddhists and the Rohingya Muslims.172 Decades-long ethnic and religious tensions in Rakhine state had "often [been] ascribed to poor relations between the Rohingya and the Rakhine, reflective of deeply rooted grievances and prejudices."173 Adding fuel to the fire, Myanmar military soldiers systematically oppressed and persecuted the Rohingya.174
+Muslims.
+Decades-long ethnic and religious tensions in Rakhine state had "often [been] ascribed to poor relations between the Rohingya and the Rakhine, reflective of deeply rooted grievances and prejudices."
+Adding fuel to the fire, Myanmar military soldiers systematically oppressed and persecuted the Rohingya.

 Following a series of small-scale attacks carried out in August 2017 in Rakhine state by the Arakan Rohingya Salvation Army ("ARSA"), 175 the Myanmar military (referred to as the Tatmadaw), in coordination with local Rakhine police, initiated a brutal and widespread campaign targeting Rohingya civilians.
-The "hallmarks of Tatmadaw operations" included sexual violence and "exclusionary and discriminatory rhetoric."177 The Rohingya were subject to "[l]arge-scale massacres" where "[m]en, women and children were The violence included burning people alive in huts, resulting in "[e]ntire villages [being] wiped off the map."
+The "hallmarks of Tatmadaw operations" included sexual violence and "exclusionary and discriminatory rhetoric."177 The Rohingya were subject to "[l]arge-scale massacres" where "[m]en, women and children were killed."
+The violence included burning people alive in huts, resulting in "[e]ntire villages [being] wiped off the map."
 Reports of "[m]ulitple victims with single gunshot wounds to the head" indicated that victims were subjected to "execution style killings" and later buried in "mass grave[s]."
 180 Torture techniques of the Tatmadaw included "performing sexual violence, including rape," as well as "making victims dig their 'own' graves."
 181 As a result, in a matter of weeks nearly one million Rohingya fled across the border to Bangladesh seeking safety, resulting in "large-scale . . . displacement."
-182 "The nature, scale and organization of the operation suggest[ed] a level of preplanning and design by the Tatmadaw
+182 "The nature, scale and organization of the operation suggest[ed] a level of preplanning and design by the Tatmadaw leadership that was consistent with the vision of the Commander-in-Chief, Senior General Min Aung Hlaing."

-172 Hum.
+&lt;sup>172 Hum.
 Rts.
 Council, Report of the Detailed Findings of the Independent International Fact-Finding Mission on Myanmar, U.N.
 Doc.
 A/HRC/39/CRP.2, at 339, 22 (Sept.
 2018).